-Both interior and exterior film shootings of the objects of the Bavarian Palace Department are basically subject to approval and charges.
+Both interior and exterior film shootings of the objects of the Bavarian Palace Administration are basically subject to approval and charges.
 Please apply for (written) permission at least ten working days before the scheduled filming date.
 Filming for news reports and purely documentary purposes can usually be approved more quickly.

-Written permission must be obtained in advance for filming in or around the buildings, gardens and lakes for which the Bavarian Palace Department is responsible.
+Written permission must be obtained in advance for filming in or around the buildings, gardens and lakes for which the Bavarian Palace Administration is responsible.
 To allow time for questions and any necessary further clarification, please apply for permission in writing at least ten working days before the scheduled filming date, using our form.
 Filming for news reports and purely documentary purposes can usually be approved more quickly.
 Where permission is granted, the applicant will receive written confirmation together with a statement of the fee.

 Permits are issued on condition that the cultural monuments are treated with care and respect and that the conservation requirements are strictly observed.